Hitting gender disparity for six, BCCI announces equal pay for men and women | Sports-Games

 As per the newly introduced system, the Indian women's cricketers will now receive Rs 15 lakh per Test, Rs 6 lakh per ODI, and Rs 3 lakh per T20I, the same as their male counterparts.

 ''As a member of the women's cricket fraternity I thank the BCCI and honorary secretary Jay Shah for this announcement.
 We are already witnessing the growth and popularity of women's cricket from 2017 till now.
 It's a great move in the right direction.''
-This decision was taken at the BCCI Apex Council emergent meeting on Thursday.
 Outgoing Apex Council member and former India player Shantha Rangaswamy, who attended the meeting, said, ''This is a revolutionary decision by the BCCI.
 The decision shows that India treats its women equally and there is no gender discrimination.
 Would like to thank Jay Shah, Roger Binny and Rajeev Shukla for taking this momentous decision.''
 Former India player Harbhajan Singh also hailed the BCCI's decision to bring parity in the match fee. ''BCCI has set a standard for other sports bodies.
 It will encourage greater participation of women in the game.
 A historic milestone indeed!,'' the spin great wrote on Twitter.

 Recently, the Indian women's cricket team triumphed in the Asia Cup in Bangladesh, beating Sri Lanka by eight wickets.
 The team also won the country's first-ever silver medal in cricket at the Commonwealth Games in Birmingham earlier this year.